What environmental information includes

 Marine Environmental Data and Information Network (MEDIN)

 The Marine Environmental Data and Information Network (MEDIN) promotes the sharing of and improved access to marine data.
-It is an open partnership and its partners represent government departments, research institutions and private companies.
+It is an open partnership with partners from government departments, research institutions and private companies.

 Marine Environment Monitoring and Assessment National database -MERMAN

-MERMAN holds UK data collected to fulfil the UK’s mandatory monitoring requirements under the Oslo and Paris Convention (OSPAR) Joint Assessments and Monitoring Programme (JAMP).
+MERMAN holds UK data collected to fulfil the UK’s binding monitoring needs under the Oslo and Paris Convention (OSPAR) Joint Assessments and Monitoring Programme (JAMP).
 The data used supports European Commission (EC) directives and national assessments, such as Charting Progress 2 is also given to EMODnet Chemistry, ICES and DASHH.

 The archive for marine species and habitats data - DASSH